SeanParade/Sem5Notes/NENotes/COMP3095 Web App Development/lectures/lecture12.md

 - still have lab this week
 - only one lecture left before exam, topic will be **JSF**
 - good job on assignments!!!
+- expect marks back for Lab Test 2
+  - solutions will also be posted